MicrosoftDocs/azure-management-docs/articles/container-registry/quickstart-connected-registry-portal.md

 author: toddysm
 ms.custom: mode-ui, devx-track-azurecli
 ms.service: azure-container-registry
+#customer intent: As a user, I want to create a connected registry using the Azure portal so that I can synchronize images and other artifacts with the cloud registry.
 ---

 # Quickstart: Create a connected registry using the Azure portal (To be deprecated)